tanaylakhani/firecrawl/README.md

 ### Scraping

-The simplest way to use Firecrawl is to `scrape` which will scrape the content of a single page at the given url and optionally: extract only the main content. convert it to markdown as well as create a screenshot.
+The simplest way to use Firecrawl is to `scrape`, which will scrape the content of a single page at the given url and optionally convert it to markdown as well as create a screenshot.
+You can chose to scrape the entire page or only the main content.

 ```ruby
 Firecrawl.api_key ENV[ 'FIRECRAWL_API_KEY' ]